March 13, 2023

-With a fully flexible PTO system (such as an unlimited vacation policy), you’re not going to have to worry about things like PTO accrual, rollover at the end of the year, different types of leave, paying out national holidays, and all the minutiae in your leave policy.
+With a fully flexible PTO system (such as a unlimited time off), you’re not going to have to worry about things like PTO accrual, rollover at the end of the year or pay period, different types of leave, paying out national holidays, and all the minutiae in your leave policy.

 You also don’t need to worry about paying out accrued or unused leave when an employee leaves the company, which can add up to a huge financial liability looming over the company.

 It’s simpler for the employee, and simpler for those in charge as well.

 Contrary to what many people think, flexible time off most often leads to an increase in productivity.

 Flexible PTO and unlimited vacation policies incentivize workers to produce faster and more efficiently, knowing that the quicker they reach their productivity targets, the sooner they can take time off.